-Nearly 40 percent of engine failures can be attributed to cooling-system issues.
-Clearly, it pays to take care of your vehicle’s cooling system.
-Sludge/slime are just one of the common symptoms of larger problems.
-Left unchecked, it’ll plug the radiator, heater core or fluid passages, resulting in overheating and expensive repairs.
+Radiator sludge is one of the common symptoms of larger problems.
+Left unchecked, sludge will plug the radiator, heater core or fluid passages, resulting in overheating and expensive repairs.

-What causes it, and what can you do about it?
+What causes radiator sludge and what can you do about it?

-• Additives dropping out – coolant consists of a base (typically ethylene glycol or propylene glycol) mixed with additives and water.
+- Additives dropping out: Coolant consists of a base (typically ethylene glycol or propylene glycol) mixed with additives and water.
 The base is primarily responsible for providing freeze and boil-over protection.
 The additives guard against corrosion, cavitation and scaling.
-Mixing of incompatible coolants, however, can cause the additives to “drop out” of the solution and form sludge or slime.
+Mixing of incompatible coolants can cause the additives to “drop out” of the solution and form radiator sludge or slime.

-• Contaminated coolant – a bad head gasket or cracked cylinder head can allow oil and coolant to mix, resulting in sludge.
-In vehicles with automatic transmissions, the engine-cooling system also cools the transmission, and a breach in the system can contaminate coolant with transmission fluid.
+- Contaminated coolant: A bad head gasket or cracked cylinder head can allow oil and coolant to mix, resulting in sludge.
+In vehicles with automatic transmissions, the engine-cooling system also cools the transmission.
+A breach in the system can contaminate coolant with transmission fluid.

 And so should you.

-AMSOIL Low Toxicity Antifreeze and Engine Coolant is a 100-percent concentrate polyglycol formulation for situations that call for a low-toxicity product.
+AMSOIL Low Toxicity Antifreeze and Engine Coolant is a 100-percent concentrated polyglycol formulation for situations that call for a low-toxicity product.

 Its HOAT formulation delivers excellent protection for up to 150,000 miles (241,000 km) or 5 years, whichever comes first, in passenger cars and light trucks.